mshustov/redux-action-validator/README.md

 - https://github.com/gaearon/redux-devtools/issues/360
 - https://github.com/gaearon/redux-devtools/issues/340

-Now, when we aware of trade-offs, probably we want to keep store as much serializible as we can.
-And let the machine lint the aforementioned problems for us!
+Now, when we aware of trade-offs, probably we want to keep store as much serializable as we can.
+And let the machine lint the aforementioned problems for us.

 ## Install
 install `npm i blablabla`